Rieranthony/ts-graphql-starter/README.md

-# ts-graphql-starter
+# cell service prototype

-This repo is aiming to be used as a starter kit for your next GraphQL api project.
+This repo is a basic cell service using the ts-graphql-starter kit.

+The basic functionality includes creating cells and collections out of existing cells, and retrieving cells and collections by ID.
+Cells must exist in the database to be added to a collection.

+Updating and deleting cells/collections has not been included.
+The GraphQL schema for cells and collections is very basic (see the playground for documentation).

 The structure as been heavily inspired by the SOLID principle, you can read more about it here: https://dev.to/santypk4/bulletproof-node-js-project-architecture-4epf

-> Recommendations and pull requests are always welcome to improve this starter kit!

 #### Technologies used